It appears at critical moments in "Gummo" and "Mulholland Drive," among others, and always seems to signify something absolutely terrifying.

 Regardless of his desires, without his agreement, it happened.
 He (or a semblance of him) was reanimated.
 His son claimed the hologram tour was intended to grant people who had never seen Orbison the chance to see him live.
 But as these tours have grown in prominence, with Whitney Houston, Tupac, and Frank Zappa joining the ranks of 3D simulated performers, many people have started to call bullsh*t on the capitalist impulse behind these tours.

-Recently, an episode of Black Mirror featured a holographic version of Ashley O (Miley Cyrus), a pop star who was nearly euthanized when she began to deviate from her manager's expectations.
+An episode of Black Mirror featured a holographic version of Ashley O (Miley Cyrus), a pop star who was nearly euthanized when she began to deviate from her manager's expectations.
 Black Mirror, perhaps more clearly than any other show ever has, outlines the ways technology is becoming more real than reality.
 It features another song that contains elements of apocalypsecore—"Right Where It Belongs," a Nine Inch Nails song that I vividly remember listening to on the bus while in eighth grade.
 This made hearing Ashley O (the real one) play it on the piano, then watching her hologram sing another Nine Inch Nails song with rewritten lyrics, extra surreal.
 But it was also unsurprising; I long ago realized that I'm far from the only one convinced that the world isn't quite as it seems.

 Ashley O - Right Where I Belong | Official Music Video www.youtube.com